 To rummage further, check out Roam the Gnome’s Complete Guide on Where to Buy Fabric in Tokyo.

-Japanese Craft Store Supplies
+No.2: Japanese Craft Store Supplies

 I’ve adored Japanese craft since I was a teenager, and have made it my mission to visit lots of craft stores in Tokyo over the years.

 Tokyu Hands Department Store (any branch, but I like Ikebukuro or Shibuya the best) wins hands down as the best craft store in Japan for variety.